Bumshakalaka/krAIna/README.md

 HIDE_APP - Trigger to minimize the application
 No argument - Run the GUI app.
 If the app is already running, it will be shown
 ```
+Assign `./cat.sh SHOW_APP` to system global shortkey to summon KrAIna Chat quickly, press Escape in application to minimalize it.
 ### Code

 #### Snippets